 Your doctor will examine your blood and urine, and ask about your diet.
 Kidney stones, combined with high levels of calcium in your urine, may be a sign that you’re losing calcium from bone.

-Research indicates that restricting calcium in a person’s diet might actually increase formation of kidney stones.
+indicates that restricting calcium in a person’s diet might actually increase formation of kidney stones.
 Conversely, researchers at Harvard Medical School found that women who ate a calcium-rich diet had a 40 percent lower risk of developing kidney stones.

 High levels of calcium in both blood and urine may indicate a hyperactive parathyroid.
 Hyperparathyroidism leads to other problems related to calcium levels including kidney stones, cardiovascular disease, and osteoporosis.